LLNL/CcNav/readme.md

 Potential problems:
 suexec failure: could not open log file., referer: https://lc.llnl.gov/lorenz_base/dev/pascal/optvis/

 Answer:
+Suexec Failure

+As you might recall, the primary reason for getting an suexec failure is because permissions of your executables are wrong.
+Group permissions must NOT include write access, otherwise the suexec will fail.

+The error message you’re seeing is from suexec not being able to record the failure because the log file wasn’t available.
+I believe this has been fixed, but let me know if you see it again.

 This means that you need to point the GetFileChoices.cgi script to the correct python virtualenvironment:
 #!/usr/global/tools/lorenz/python/narf-env/bin/python

+the virtual env permission were a problem one time:
+This fixed the RZ GetFile.cgi issue. chmod -R go+x /usr/global/tools/lorenz/python/optvis-env2/*

+This fixed the CFG not loading issue (probably from findLoops.cgi insufficient perms) chmod -R go+rx /usr/global/tools/lorenz/python/optvis-env2/*

 It could also mean that the persmissions are not correct:
 These work: